 Homework tasks gradually become more in depth as pupils move up through the school.
 Reading and spelling are central to progression through the early years and these are gradually supplemented by written tasks which may require 30-40 minutes work in Years 5 or 6.
-In the Prep Department there are usually two English Homework slots per week as well as weekly spellings and daily reading.
-Spellings are based on Violet Brand's 'Spelling Made Easy' scheme at this stage and are assessed by tests and dictations.
-Pupils with IOPs receive tailored spelling lists from the Extended Education Provider.
+In the Prep Department there are usually two English homework slots per week as well as weekly spellings and daily reading.
+Spellings are based on a scheme from twinkl that has been adapted to match our own term times.
+This will be assessed by tests and dictations.
+Pupils with IOPs receive tailored spelling lists from the Inclusion Lead.